niquefaDiego/problem-solving/README.md

 - `./config`: File containing the current values for `Problem` and `CaseId`.
 - `./create`: See previus section.
 - `./run`: See previus section.
-- `./docs/`: Contains text files with documentation that gets shown by some scripts when certain errors happens.
+- `./docs/`: Contains text files with documentation that gets shown by scripts.
 - `./notebook/`: Folder with tested implementations of algorithms, data structures or utilities to be copy pasted when needed.
 - `./notebook/template.go`: Default code for `./workspace/${Problem}/main.go` when `./create ${Problem}` is called.
 - `./workspace/${Problem}/`: Folder with the source code and test cases for problem `${Problem}`, it is created by `./create ${Problem}`